jqnatividad/qsv/docs/whirlwind_tour.md

 Even python [pandas'](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.describe.html)
 `describe(include="all"))` took 12 seconds to calculate a *subset* of qsv's "streaming" statistics.[^3]

-Creating an index accelerated statistics gathering as it enables multithreading and fast I/O. Apart from `stats` it also accelerates several other commands - `frequency`, `split`, `schema`, `count`, `join`, `sample` and `slice`.
+This is another reason for qsv's speed.
+Creating an index accelerated statistics gathering as it enables
+***multithreading & fast I/O***.

 > ℹ️ **NOTE:** Creating/updating an index itself is extremely fast as well.
 If you want qsv to automatically create and update indices, set the environment var `QSV_AUTOINDEX`.

 The slice operations are extremely fast with an index because *only the sliced portion* has to be parsed.
 For example, let's say you wanted to grab the last 10 records: